ozyurtf/linker/README.md

 ---------------------------------------------------------------------------
 ```

 the operating system **provides abstractions to application programs** (e.g. Music Player, Web Browser, etc.).
-Abstractions in here are more **simple representations of the hardware**.
-By providing these abstractions, it becomes more easy for the user to manage his tasks.
+Abstractions in here mean **simple representations of the hardware**.
+By providing these simple representations, it becomes more easy for the users and programmers to manage their tasks because they won't have to deal with the complexities of the hardware since these complexities and details will be hidden in these simple representations.

 If we look from the bottom to up **(bottom up view),** the operating system **manages the various components of the hardware**.
 Some of the tasks that are related to managing hardware might be CPU scheduling, allocating memory, etc.

-And if we want to look from another perspective **(alternative view),** the goal of the operating systems is to **allocate the hardware resource in a structured, organized, and efficient manner**.
+And if we want to look from another perspective **(alternative view),** the goal of the operating systems is to **allocate the hardware resources in a structured, organized, and efficient manner**.

-Okay now it is time to emphasize the main responsibilities/tasks of the operating system after giving all these knowledge.

 # Two Main Tasks of Operating System